History of St. Mary's Church (Dedham, Massachusetts): Parish school

 While Johnson was pastor, the parish purchased a large lot of land across from the Storrs' home to one day be used as a school.
 Several decades later, a parochial school was started in 1932 by Father George P. O'Connor and run by the Sisters of St. Joseph.

 For the first few years the school was limited by the lack of space, and classes were held in the convent.
-On June 16, 1935, the cornerstone for a new school was laid using the same golden trowel and ivory handle that was used in 1880 for the church.
+On June 16, 1935, the cornerstone for a new school was laid using the same golden trowel with ivory handle that was used in 1880 for the church.
+A crowd of 500 attended the ceremony.

 In September 1936, the new building on High Street was open.
+The desks were bolted to the floor and had holes in them for inkwells.

 On Sunday, January 24, 1954, it was announced that an increase in the school population required more space.
 The new school was constructed on the Greenhood Estate on High Street, which had been purchased several years before.
 The cost of the 16-room school was estimated to be $450,000.

-A new school building was constructed in 1958, and in 1966 it had over 800 students.
+A new addition was constructed in 1958, and the student population grew to 650.
+In 1966 it had over 800 students.
 It was in the 1960s that the 8th grade was added.
 The school had two classes per grade, with both nuns and laity as teachers.
 The school had a debt of $250,000, but it was paid off by 1966.

-In 1973, it was announced the school would close in 1975.
+In December 1973, the pastor, Monsignor Charles Dewey, announced the school would close in 1975.
+At the time, 9 nuns taught 16 classes comprising 525 students.
+The graduating class had 85 students and two teachers.

 The school was largely vacant for many years, being used only for CCD classes.
 In the 1990s it was used by the British School of Boston, and the Rashi School, a Boston area Reform Jewish K-8 independent school.
 The building was razed in 2010.